seri037/llcppg/llpkgstore.md

 git merge
 ```

+### Post-processing Github Action

+GitHub Action pushes a tag following the [Version Tag Rule](#version-tag-rule).

 ### Legacy version maintenance workflow

-1. Create an issue to specify which package needs to be maintained.
+1. Create an issue to discuss the package that requires maintenance.
-2. Discuss whether it should be maintained or not.
-3. If maintenance is decided, close the issue and add the label `maintain:{CLibraryName}/{Version}` to trigger the GitHub Action.
-4. The GitHub Action will [create a branch](#rule) from the tag if the branch dones't exist.
+2. The maintainer creates a label in the format `branch:release-branch.{CLibraryName}/{MappedVersion}` and adds it to the issue if the package needs maintenance.
+3. A GitHub Action is triggered when the label is created.
+It searches for issues with the specified label and determines whether a branch should be created based on the [Branch Maintenance Strategy](#branch-maintenance-strategy).
-5. Create a maintenance pull request (PR) for the branch and re-run the [workflow](#workflow).
+4. Open a pull request (PR) for maintenance.
+The maintainer **SHOULD** merge the PR with the commit message `fixed {CommitID}` to close the related issue.

-#### Issue format

-The title of a legacy version maintenance issue **MUST** follow the format: `Maintenance: {CLibraryName}/{Version}`.

-GitHub Action will be triggered only when the issue that match this specified format is closed.
+5. When issues labeled with `branch:release-branch.` are closed, we need to determine whether to remove the branch.
+In the following case, the branch and label can be safely removed:
+   - No commit contains `fix* {ThisCommitID}`.(* means the commit starting with `fix` prefix)

 ## Version conversion rules [wip]